Grundy County police reports

 Information in Grundy County police reports is obtained from local police departments and the Grundy County Sheriff’s Office.
 Individuals listed in Grundy County police reports who have been charged with a crime have not been proved guilty in court.

-- Daniel Attwood, 37, of Bourbonnais was arrested by the Grundy County police on the charge of possession of a controlled substance at 12:55 a.m. on Tuesday in the 600 Block of East Division Street in Coal City.
-Attwood was transported to the Grundy County Jail.
+- Ashley Waldrop, 30, of Peoria was arrested by the Grundy County police on the charge of obstruction of a police officer at 8:46 p.m.
+Monday in the 3900 Block of East Gorman Road in Gardner.
+Waldrop was transported to the Grundy County Jail.

-- Sherri Wilson, 51, of Joliet was arrested by the Morris police department on the charge of driving while license suspended at 10:10 p.m. on Monday at 2000 N. Division Street in Morris.
+- Gabriel Sanchez Jr, 27, of Morris was arrested by the Morris police on the charge of driving while license suspended and for an active Grundy County warrant for failure to appear at 11:53 p.m. in the 900 Block of Edgewood Drive in Morris.
+Sanchez was transported to Grundy County Jail.